Destination Ag

 • Teachers, other school staff, and bus drivers do not pay for Museum admission.
 All other adults must pay general museum admission upon arrival.

 • *Free Time: This session is included for all on-site field experiences.
 Students learn through play while enjoying non-structured time at our agriculturally themed play area.
-Groups may visit the DA livestock, visit the pollinator garden, and visit the Drug Store in the Historic Village (must be requested prior to field trip) for souvenirs and snacks.
-The teacher must be inside with the students when they are in the Drug Store.
-Schools may pre-purchase ice cream for their students.
-Contact Tonia Carpenter at 229/391-5205 or tcarpenter@abac.edu if interested.
 Visiting teachers are responsible for their students and more than one class may be in the Free Time area during a session.

 Outreach Programs